jimyeong/ops-check-service/README.md

 This project began from a personal and concrete problem.

 I live in an old flat, and the bathroom has no proper ventilation.
 Moisture accumulates easily, and over time mould started to grow.
-One day, I discovered that my **cherished towels (아끼는 수건)** — items I carefully look after — had been contaminated by mould.
+One day, I discovered that my **cherished towels** — items I carefully look after — had been contaminated by mould.

 In absolute terms, it was a small loss.
 But it revealed a larger truth:
 environmental problems are often invisible, slow, and silent.
 By the time damage becomes visible, it is already too late.